Layout & Publishing

 If you're new to self-publishing, you might be asking the question: Exactly what is desktop publishing?
 The good news is you define desktop publishing by what you create at home.
 These programs serve as magazine, short form, flyer and even book publishing software, depending on your needs.

-Desktop publishing applications don't have the same features as professional layout software such as Adobe InDesign and QuarkXPress, which target a different audience.
+Desktop publishing applications typically don't have the same features as professional layout software such as QuarkXPress, which targets a different audience.
 For example, professional desktop publishing software will rarely offer templates to help guide your efforts, because the professionals who use those programs often create in-house templates designed for their specialized projects.
-The best desktop publishing software programs, by contrast, are packed with hundreds, if not thousands, of templates and images for any project you might be undertaking.
+The best desktop publishing programs, by contrast, are packed with hundreds, if not thousands, of templates and images for any project you might be undertaking.
 Many of us need such templates to get us started and provide a foundation for various types of documents we create.
 Our desktop publishing software reviews are targeted toward the rest of us – software suited for easy, everyday use.

 Choosing the Best Desktop Publishing Software

 Finding the best personal DTP software isn’t simply a matter of picking the one with the most templates or the most generous font selection.
-Those are important to have, but you'll want publisher software that balances user-friendliness with powerful capabilities and generous options.
+Those are great to have, but you'll want publisher software that balances user-friendliness with powerful capabilities and generous options.
 Don't worry if you don't understand why a certain feature is valuable just yet; the finer points of desktop publishing aren't difficult to learn, and they'll make all the difference when it comes to creating eye-catching business cards.

 Layout & Publishing Tools